 News

-Effective immediately, Arkansas residents are to pay a $50 application fee via signed money order or cashier’s check when submitting an application for an Arkansas Real Estate License, unless requesting an application fee waiver pursuant to Act 153 of 2021 (https://arec.arkansas.gov/licensing/new-applicant/ ).
-The applicant will now pay the $36.25 background check fee directly to the Arkansas Sta…
+Effective immediately, Arkansas residents are to pay a $50 application fee via signed money order or cashier’s check when submitting an application for an Arkansas Real Estate License, unless requesting an application fee waiver pursuant to Act 153 of 2021 (http://arec.arkansas.gov/licensing/new-applicant/ ).
+The applicant will now pay the $36.25 background check fee directly to the Arkansas Stat…

 In order to better serve licensees, AREC is pleased to announce a portal where licensees can “opt-in” to receive email and/or text communications from AREC.
 Please click this link below to “opt-in.”